-October means pumpkins, and I’ve rounded up some great ideas for your pumpkin theme in speech therapy.
+I’ve rounded up some great pumpkin books and ideas for speech therapy this October

 You’ll score points with your preschoolers with this popular theme, so be sure to try a few language-boosting, seasonal activities featuring pumpkins!

 Pumpkins abound in October.
 Our kids see them at the grocery store, the local pumpkin patch, and maybe even greeting visitors at their front door.